Overview

 Loops

+A Loop is a set of information about a claim.
+For example, the billing provider information is contained in a Loop.
+The service lines are included in a Loop.
 Although Loops are the biggest component in an EDI, they are often the hardest to distinguish.
 They will typically begin with an HL or NM1 Segment.
 While there are several different Loops, they can be broken into 5 main sections:

 - 2000A = Billing Provider